-- i.
+- vi.
+Provide permanent cover to stabilize the disturbed surfaces after construction has been completed. - f.
+Noise & Vibration - i.
 Construction Hours and Equipment Construction will be limited to the hours of 7:00 a.m. to 7:00 p.m.
 Monday through Friday for any on-site or off-site work within 500 feet of any residential unit.
-Construction outside of these hours may be approved through a development permit based on a sitespecific construction noise mitigation plan and a finding by the Director of Planning, Building and Code Enforcement that the construction noise mitigation plan is adequate to prevent noise disturbance of affected residential uses.
+Construction outside of these hours may be approved through a development permit based on a sitespecific construction noise mitigation plan and a finding by the Director of PBCE that the construction noise mitigation plan is adequate to prevent noise disturbance of affected residential uses.
 The contractor shall use "new technology" power construction equipment with state of-the-art noise shielding and muffling devices.
 All internal combustion engines used on the project site shall be equipped with adequate mufflers and shall be in good mechanical condition to minimize noise created by faulty or poorly maintained engines or other components.
 The unnecessary idling of internal combustion engines shall be prohibited.
 Staging areas and stationary noise-generating equipment shall be located as far as possible from noise-sensitive receptors such as residential uses (a minimum of 200 feet).
 The surrounding neighborhood shall be notified early and frequently of the construction activities.
 A "noise disturbance coordinator" shall be designated to respond to any local complaints about construction noise.
 The disturbance coordinator would determine the cause of the noise complaints (e.g., beginning work too early, bad muffler, etc.) and institute reasonable measures warranted to correct the problem.
 A telephone number for the disturbance coordinator would be conspicuously posted at the construction site.
 If pile driving is necessary, multiple-pile drivers shall be considered to expedite construction.
 In addition, foundation pile holes shall be pre-drilled to minimize the number of impacts required to seat the pile. - ii.
-Residential Units ventilation Residential units shall include an alternative form of ventilation, such as noise baffled passive air ventilation systems or mechanical air conditioning systems so that windows can remain closed or include an equivalent ventilation technology to reduce interior noise to 45 dBA.
+Residential Units ventilation - Residential units shall include an alternative form of ventilation, such as noise baffled passive air ventilation systems or mechanical air conditioning systems so that windows can remain closed or include an equivalent ventilation technology to reduce interior noise to 45 dBA. - iii.
+Ground-borne Vibration - Comply with General Plan Policy EC-2.1 to reduction of ground-borne vibration levels to 75 VdB or less.
+Measures could incorporate design elements such as trenching, joist reinforcement, stiffening, and/or other design techniques to reduce ground-borne vibration levels to 75 VdB or less.

-- iii.
-Ground-borne Vibration Comply with General Plan Policy EC-2.1 to reduction of ground-borne vibration levels to 75 VdB or less.
-Measures could incorporate design elements such as trenching, joist reinforcement, stiffening, and/or other design techniques to reduce ground-borne vibration levels to 75 VdB or less. - 33.
-Revocation, Suspension, Modification.
-This Planned Development Permit and Development Exception may be revoked, suspended or modified by the Planning Commission, or by the City Council on appeal, at any time regardless of who is the owner of the subject property or who has the right to possession thereof or who is using the same at such time, whenever, after a noticed hearing in accordance with Part 2 of Chapter 20.100 of Title 20 of the San José Municipal Code it finds: - a.
+- 31. Revocation, Suspension, Modification.
+This Planned Development Permit may be revoked, suspended or modified by the Planning Commission, or by the City Council on appeal, at any time regardless of who is the owner of the subject property or who has the right to possession thereof or who is using the same at such time, whenever, after a noticed hearing in accordance with Part 2 of Chapter 20.100 of Title 20 of the San José Municipal Code it finds: - a.
 A violation of any conditions of the Planned Development Permit was not abated, corrected or rectified within the time specified on the notice of violation; or - b.
-A violation of any City ordinance or State law was not abated, corrected or rectified within the time specified on the notice of violation; or c.
-The use as presently conducted creates a nuisance.
+A violation of any City ordinance or State law was not abated, corrected or rectified within the time specified on the notice of violation; or - c.
+The use as presently conducted creates a nuisance. - \parallel \parallel \parallel \parallel \parallel // \parallel \parallel \parallel \parallel \parallel \parallel \parallel \parallel \parallel